Many or all companies we feature compensate us. Compensation and editorial

 • Multi-vehicle discount: Up to 20% for combining RV and auto into one policy.

-• Paid-in-full discount: Reduce your premium when you purchase your annual coverage with one payment.
+• Paid-in-full discount: Reduce your premium by purchasing your annual coverage with one payment.

 • Multi-policy discount: Up to 10% when you insure your home or condo with Good Sam.